Khaw Boon Wan: Minister for Transport (2015–2020)

 members of the media should run the transport system instead and Singapore does not need any engineers.

 As Minister of Transport, Khaw had indicated in March 2017 that public transportation fares were set to increase and a fare review will be conducted by the Public Transport Council (PTC).
-Rationalizing the move, Khaw said that operating costs have been increasing, rendering the current fare structure "unsustainable" despite subsidies from the government.
+Rationalising the move, Khaw said that operating costs have been increasing, rendering the current fare structure "unsustainable" despite subsidies from the government.
 He further stressed the need to strike a "fair balance" in the proportion of transport costs between commuters, the government and the transport operators.
 His comments were subsequently met with discontent among the public, with many questioning if transport fare increases have been tied to service improvements, and whether there is a need for a fare hike when the transport operators have been generating profitable growth.
 On 7 March 2018, Khaw pushed for a review of the current fare formula and transfers.
 However, fares will be reviewed depending on the economic and market conditions.
 Currently, the "bus service must not be the same as the preceding bus service" is abolished and became a transfer.